Betty (Get Money): Lawsuit

 Although Gravy had obtained a license for the music and lyrics to "Never Gonna Give You Up", he had not been able to obtain a license for the original recording, and had not obtained permission from Astley to copy his voice.

 On January 26, 2023, Astley filed a lawsuit in a Los Angeles court, objecting to Gravy's use of an impersonator.
 The lawsuit cited the 1998 case Midler v.
 Ford Motor Co., where an impersonator was hired to copy a celebrity; Astley was represented by Richard S. Busch who also handled the Pharrell Williams v.
 Bridgeport Music case regarding the sampling of Marvin Gaye on "Blurred Lines".

 The case was settled in September 2023, with no details of the settlement divulged.

 Music video

 The music video, released alongside the song on June 10, 2022, also saw viral attention.
 It includes "fake backdrops, turtlenecks, and a groovy two-step".

+Recording

+Yung Gravy's vocals were recorded by producer and engineer Zach Zurn at Carpet Booth Studios in Rochester, MN.